MartinMiles/xm-cloud/README.md

  - [Child Selectors & Pseudo-Elements in Tailwind CSS for Sitecore JSS](https://www.getfishtank.com/insights/child-selectors-and-pseudo-elements-in-tailwind-css-for-sitecore-jss) - Improve your Tailwind knowledge and let Sitecore authors easily tweak styling using child selectors, pseudo‑classes, and pseudo‑elements.
  - [How to Optimize Styling Using Tailwind CSS](https://www.getfishtank.com/insights/how-to-optimize-styling-using-tailwind-css) - Best practices for organizing classes, using @apply, and purging unused styles to keep Tailwind‑generated CSS lean and maintainable.
+ - [Implementing Theming in Sitecore Headless XM Cloud with Tailwind CSS](https://www.getfishtank.com/insights/implementing-theming-in-sitecore-headless-xm-cloud-with-tailwind-css) - Step‑by‑step guide to integrating Tailwind CSS for dynamic theming in Sitecore headless XM Cloud projects.

 ## Testing

  - [What is Sitecore XM Cloud A/B/n Testing?](https://www.getfishtank.com/insights/what-is-sitecore-xm-cloud-a-b-n-testing) - Initial impressions and a walkthrough of XM Cloud’s new A/B/n testing feature, showing how marketers configure component‑level experiments.

+## TypeScript

+ - [Best Practices for Next.js and TypeScript Component Organization](https://www.getfishtank.com/insights/best-practices-for-nextjs-and-typescript-component-organization) - Learn effective strategies for organizing your Next.js components using TypeScript for scalable and maintainable code.

 ## Vercel